cormullion/Karnak.jl/docs/src/syntax.md

 have been drawn, some `mod1` magic means the values repeat from the beginning again.

-You can use `drawgraph()` more than once, to build up the graph in layers.
+Use `drawgraph()` more than once, if needed, to build up the graph in layers.
 Remember to use the same layout algorithm.

 ## The BoundingBox

 The graphics for the graph are placed to fit inside the current BoundingBox (ie the drawing), after allowing for the margin (the default is 30).
-You can pass a different BoundingBox to the `boundingbox` keyword argument.
+Pass a different BoundingBox to the `boundingbox` keyword argument.

 ## Layout algorithms